rewls/archwiki/about-arch/installation-process/usb-flash-installation-medium.md

 - This page discusses various multi-platform methods on how to create an Arch Linux Installer USB drive for booting in BIOS and UEFI systems.

+- If you would like to use your bootable Arch Linux USB stick as a rescur USB, see chroot.

 - Before following any of these steps, download the ISO from https://archlinux.org/download/ and verify its integrity.

 ## 1 Using the ISO as is (BIOS and UEFI)